 But while this all sounds very promising, we just don’t have enough evidence or information about the long-term effects of black cohosh to say for sure.

-What are the side effects of black cohosh?
+What are side effects of black cohosh on menopause?

-Unfortunately, even though many people have found it useful, black cohosh has some potentially nasty side effects:
+Unfortunately, even though many people have found it useful, some side effects of black cohosh are less than ideal:

 Many people have an upset stomach, cramping, or a general feeling of heaviness when they first start to take black cohosh tea for menopause or the supplement in tablet form.